 International usage

 This instrument aims to be usable in different countries to promote internationalization of individual differences research.
 To this aim, it has been tested in two different languages, with samples gathered from two countries in two different continents.
 We have applied measurement invariance techniques to test the extent to which both versions of the inventory are equivalent.
-At the facet level, all of the facets yielded configural invariance, and the majority of the facets reached partial metric invariance.
+At the facet level, all of the facets yielded configural invariance, and the vast majority of the facets reached partial metric invariance.
 Scalar invariance was attained in one facet.
 Nonetheless, it is important to notice here that the two populations were very different in terms of age (effect size of the difference d = 1.83).
 Given that personality traits’ structure and mean levels change within the lifespan of individuals, this age difference might have affected our invariance tests.
-For instance, Roberts, Walter and Viechtbauer (2006) reported in their meta-analysis that the mean levels of Dominance increase from late childhood into late adolescence, reaching a plateau at an approximate age of 35.
+For instance, Roberts, Walton and Viechtbauer (2006) reported in their meta-analysis that the mean levels of Dominance increase from late childhood into late adolescence, reaching a plateau at an approximate age of 35.
 Our results are in line with this finding.
 The facet Dominance is not scalar invariant, and only partial metric invariance could be established.
 Future studies should investigate normative change as a possible confounder in the results presented in this paper, as our two samples’ mean age differ significantly.
 Despite this mean age difference, the degree of measurement invariance obtained by both versions of the inventory has been satisfying, indicating that cross-cultural research is feasible with the inventory presented here.

 Limitations